Uriopass/Stacklang/README.md

 # Specifications

-Stacklang is a Stack based language, which mean it does almost all of it's operation using a stack for the values
+Stacklang is a Stack based language, which mean it executes almost all operations using a global stack for the values

-It uses the Reverse Polish Notation (or postfix notation).
+A basic introduction would be the way Reverse Polish Notation (or postfix notation) works.
-An example of RPN would be `3 2 +` which add 3 and 2 in this order.
+An example of RPN is `3 2 +` which add 3 and 2 in this order.

-Basically 3 and 2 are pushed on the stack, and + is an operator that pop theses 2 items and push the result.
+Basically `3` and `2` are pushed on the stack, and `+` is an operator that pop theses 2 items and push the result.

 There are multiples cool operators defined below for manipulating, and adding data to the stack.

 ## Comments

 Comments work the same way as in Python, i.e using `#`
-They are no multi lines comment for the moment.
+There are no multi lines comment for the moment.

 ## Variables

-As in any language there are variables in Stacklang, they use Dynamic Linking as the scoping system.
+As in any language there are variables in Stacklang, they use Dynamic Linking for the scoping system.
-Their names are defined using `/name` and they are assigned using the `def` operator
+Defining is done by using `/name`, and assigning using the `def` operator.

 Here is an example for defining a hundred :
 ``` Python